cobleg/FacilityBenchmarking/LCoE.md

 Levelised Cost of Energy (LCoE) is a measure of the averge net present cost of energy that a facility of a specified type will produce over its expected operating life.
+Think of this as the lifetime unit (or average) cost.

 ## Formulation
 ### Standard formulation